joeweaver/SParMorIA-Sludge-Particle-Morphological-Image-Analysis/README.md

 # SParMorIA: Sludge Particle Morphological Image Analysis

 FIJI/ImageJ macro which analyzes images of activated and granular sludge particles immoblized in agar.
-Supports the paper XXX title XXX published in JOVE.
+Supports the paper "Measuring the shape and size of activated sludge particles immobilized in agar with an open source software pipeline" submitted to [JOVE](https://www.jove.com/).

 ## Getting Started